-A great Marriage Counselor Can Help (click to read my article) and a recent article of mine details everything you need to know about marriage counseling including what they do, what it costs, and exactly what the success rates are.
+A Great Marriage Counselor Can Help.
+And a recent article of mine details everything you need to know about marriage counseling including what they do, what it costs, and exactly what the success rates are.

 What the experts say about staying married after infidelity

 In writing this article, I consulted the work and opinions of 6 experts in the field of marriage.